 And let me say it for like the fifth time, there’s no thimerosal in any children’s vaccine today.

-Clearly, we have solid scientific data that show us that thiomersal is totally unrelated to autism.
+We have solid scientific data that show us that thiomersal is unrelated to autism.
 And it is completely safe in vaccines.
 This illogical removal of thiomersal from vaccines makes it nearly impossible to have multi-use vials.
 Thus, every vaccine must be a single-use prefilled syringe.
 That has rapidly driven up the costs of vaccines.

 Wait.
 That’s more evidence that anti-vaccine lunatics are in the pockets of Big Pharma.
 They pushed to get rid of thiomersal to make more profits for Big Pharma.
 That was an awesome move on their part!